-Less often, additional symptoms that affect the eyes have been reported including rapid, involuntary eye movements (nystagmus), irregular concentric and some fine radial streaks (algioid streaks), droopy upper eyelid (ptosis), crossed eyes (strabismus), unequal size of the pupils (anisocoria), and weakness or paralysis of muscles that control eye movements (ophthalmoplegia).
+Less often, additional symptoms that affect the eyes have been reported including rapid, involuntary eye movements (nystagmus), irregular concentric and some fine radial streaks (algioid streaks), droopy upper eyelid (ptosis), crossed eyes (strabismus), unequal size of the pupils (anisocoria) and weakness or paralysis of muscles that control eye movements (ophthalmoplegia).

 Patients may have fatty liver, which can cause liver damage.
 In rare cases, fibrosis or scarring of the liver (cirrhosis) has also been reported.

-Abetalipoproteinemia is caused by mutations in the MTTP gene and is inherited as an autosomal recessive genetic condition.
+Abetalipoproteinemia is caused by changes (mutations or variants) in the MTTP gene and is inherited as an autosomal recessive genetic condition.
 Genetic diseases are determined by two alleles, one received from the father and one from the mother.
 An allele refers to one of two or more alternate forms of a particular gene.

 Recessive genetic disorders occur when an individual inherits two abnormal alleles for the same trait from each parent.
 If an individual receives one normal allele and one allele for the disease, the person will be a carrier for the disease, but usually will not show symptoms.
-The risk for two carrier parents to both pass the altered gene and, therefore, have an affected child is 25% with each pregnancy.
+When both parents are carriers, then the risk of an affected child is 25%.
 The risk to have a child who is a carrier like the parents is 50% with each pregnancy.
 The chance for a child to receive normal genes from both parents and be genetically normal for that particular trait is 25%.

 All individuals carry some abnormal genes.
 Parents who are close relatives have a higher chance than unrelated parents of both carrying the same altered gene.
 Some individuals with abetalipoproteinemia have had parents who were blood relatives (consanguineous).
 This increases the risk of having children with a recessive genetic disorder.

 The MTTP gene contains instructions for producing (encoding) a protein known as microsomal triglyceride transfer protein (MTTP or MTP).
 This protein is required for the proper assembly and secretion of apoB-containing lipoproteins in the liver and intestines.
-Mutations of the MTTP gene lead to low levels of functional MTP, which in turn, hinders the liver and intestines from making and secreting apoB-containing lipoproteins.
-This, in turn, results in the inability to properly absorb and transport fats and fat soluble vitamins throughout the body.
-Therefore, a deficiency in MTP results in the absence of lipoproteins such as very low density lipoproteins (VLDLs), low density lipoproteins (LDLs), and chylomicrons in the blood.
+Variants in the MTTP gene lead to low levels of functional MTP, which in turn, hinders the liver and intestines from making and secreting apoB-containing lipoproteins.
+This, in turn, results in the inability to properly absorb and transport fats and fat-soluble vitamins throughout the body.
+Therefore, a deficiency in MTP results in the absence of lipoproteins such as very low-density lipoproteins (VLDLs), low density lipoproteins (LDLs) and chylomicrons in the blood.
 Lipoproteins are macromolecular complexes consisting of lipids and proteins.
-These lipid and protein complexes act as transporters that carry fats and fat soluble vitamins (e.g. vitamin E) throughout the body.
+These lipid and protein complexes act as transporters that carry fats and fat-soluble vitamins (e.g., vitamin E) throughout the body.
 The symptoms of abetalipoproteinemia are caused by the lack of these apoB-containing lipoproteins in the plasma and fat-soluble vitamin deficiency.

 Recent research has determined that MTP is also involved in the maturation of a family of proteins known as CD1, which are involved in lipid antigen-presentation to immune cells.
 MTP has also been shown to modulate fat hydrolysis in adipose tissue by inhibiting adipose triglyceride lipase.
 More research is necessary to determine the complete functions of the MTP protein and the exact underlying mechanisms that cause disease in abetalipoproteinemia.

 Additionally, several studies have shown that MTP is expressed in the heart and is involved in exporting lipids out of the heart.
 Low levels of MTP may lead to fat accumulation in the heart and affect heart function.